Skip to main content

 Formation Process

-Ruby is the red variety of the mineral corundum (aluminum oxide, Al2O3).
-Its distinctive red color is caused by trace amounts of chromium replacing aluminum atoms in the crystal lattice.
+Ruby is the red variety of corundum (aluminum oxide, Al2O3).
+Its red color comes from trace amounts of chromium replacing aluminum atoms in the crystal lattice.
 Corundum forms in metamorphic rocks (marbles, gneisses) and some igneous rocks (syenites).
-The chromium needed to produce the red color is relatively rare in the Earth's crust, which is why fine Rubies are so scarce.
-Most gem-quality Rubies formed in marble-hosted deposits where heat and pressure during metamorphism created ideal conditions for crystal growth.
-The finest "pigeon's blood" red Rubies contain just the right amount of chromium to produce a vivid, pure red without becoming too dark.
+The chromium needed to produce red is relatively scarce in the Earth's crust, which is why fine Rubies are so hard to find.
+Most gem-quality Rubies formed in marble-hosted deposits where heat and pressure during metamorphism created good conditions for crystal growth.
+The finest "pigeon's blood" red Rubies contain just enough chromium to produce a vivid, pure red without going too dark.

 Varieties